 Model Selection and Evaluation

-We trained our model using 60% of the ~53,000 row dataset.
-After training the model, 25% of the data was used for calibration and validation, retaining the remaining 15% of the data as a test set.
+The model was trained using 60% of the ~53,000 row dataset.
+25% of the data was used for calibration and validation, retaining the remaining 15% of the data as a test set.

 Model Selection

-The team experimented with numerous models of various complexity, starting with a simple logistic regression model; this served as a parsimonious baseline against which other models could be compared.
-The next model attempted was an Extreme Gradient Boost (XG Boost or XGB) model, an implementation of gradient boosted decision trees known to work particularly well for relatively small-sized, dense data.
+The team experimented with numerous models of various complexity, starting with a simple logistic regression model, which served as a parsimonious baseline against which other models could be compared.
+The next model attempted was an Extreme Gradient Boost (XG Boost or XGB) model, an implementation of gradient boosted decision trees known to work particularly well for the relatively small-sized, dense data used in this project.
 Finally, to experiment with a completely different family of models, the team constructed a simple neural network.

 All three of these initial models were “uncalibrated”, with XG Boost performing considerably better than the other two (see Model Evaluation subsection below for our evaluation criteria).
 To further improve model performance, models were run through a calibrated classifier, which is specifically designed to improve the quality of the models' predicted probabilities.
-This resulted in three additional calibrated versions of the models.
+This resulted in three additional calibrated versions of the models, all of which performed slightly better than the uncalibrated XG Boost model, and which were all similar in performance.

 Ordinarily, black box models such as XG Boost and neural networks have the undesirable tradeoff of sacrificing interpretability for performance.
-However, the use of Shapley values (see Shapley Values section below) to communicate personalized feature importance enables physicians to interpret which features increase or decrease a patient’s risk score; something the team deemed vital for tool usefulness and adoption.
+However, the use of Shapley values (see Shapley values section below) to communicate personalized feature importance enables physicians to interpret which features increase or decrease a patient’s risk score, something the team deemed vital for tool usefulness and adoption.

 Model Evaluation

 Brier Loss Score was the primary evaluation metric used to assess model performance.
-Though perhaps not as well known as other evaluation metrics for binary classification, it has actually been used since 1950.
-Brier Loss Score is a practical method for this use-case because it is specifically designed for probability evaluation.
+Though perhaps not as well-known as other evaluation metrics for binary classification, it has actually been used since 1950.
+Brier Loss Score is a practical method for this use case because it is specifically designed for probability evaluation.
 For example, in a group of 100 patients, all of whom have a predicted probability of approximately 20%, Brier Loss Score will indicate the best performance when 20 of those patients actually misused opioids and 80 did not.
-It is important to remember, unlike is often the case of binary classification problems, the goal of this project is to predict the probability of opioid misuse, not to predict the binary outcome of a patient misusing or not misusing opioids.
+It is important to remember, unlike is often the case of binary classification problems, the goal of this project is to predict the probability of opioid misuse rather than the binary outcome of a patient misusing or not misusing opioids.
 Therefore, traditional model evaluation techniques such as Precision, Recall, F1 Score, and ROC AUC metrics were not helpful in evaluating desired probability outputs, as they focus on ratios of false positives and false negatives as opposed to measuring probability.

 The team also generated calibration curves (a.k.a., reliability diagrams) from the test data for each model, which compare the relative frequency of what was observed to the predicted probability frequency.
-While the best models are closest to the diagonal line, which represents a perfectly calibrated model (each probability predicted by the model is exactly correct), since no model is perfect, we preferred models whose bias overestimated risk (the safe zone) rather than underestimated risk (the danger zone).
+While the best models are closest to the diagonal line, which represents a perfectly calibrated model (each probability predicted by the model is exactly correct), since no model is perfect, the team preferred models whose bias overestimated risk (the safe zone) rather than underestimated risk (the danger zone).
 The diagram below depicts model performance on these calibration curves.

 In all the top performing models (those closest to the diagonal line), even at their worst performance, the predicted probabilities are only roughly seven percentage points away from the actual probabilities, a good practical validation of model performance.

+Additionally, the histogram shown below the calibration plot shows a similar distribution among the calibrated models, with most patients scoring between 0% and 20% likelihood of opioid misuse, and the long right tail showing few people scoring higher.